Mickemoose/peak-archipelago/README.md

 - **Additional Stamina**: With Progressive Stamina enabled, find 4 extra Stamina Bars to reach a total of 200% Stamina
 - **Trap Weigh Percent**: Determine the amount of filler items to get replaced with traps.
 - **Ring Link**: Enable RingLink with other linked players.
+- **Hard Ring Link**: Enable HardRingLink with other linked players.
 - **Trap Link**: Enable TrapLink with other linked players.
 - **Death Link**: Enable death synchronization with other players
 - **Death Link Behavior**: Choose between full run reset or checkpoint reset
 - **Death Link Send Behavior**: Choose between sending on any players death or on failed run

-**HardRingLink and EnergyLink options will appear but are non functioning at this current time**
+**EnergyLink option will appear but is non functioning at this current time**

 ## How to Play